joelparkerhenderson/demo-rust-axum/README.md

 ## 13. Create a route that extracts path parameters

-Add a route using path parameter syntax, such as ":id", in order to tell axum to extract a path parameter and deserialize it into a variable named `id`:
+Add a route using path parameter syntax, such as ":id", in order to tell axum to extract a path parameter and deserialize it into a variable named `id`.

+Edit file `main.rs`.

+Add a route:

 ```rust
 let app = Router::new()